MarieEtienne/rpkg-min/README.md

 # The Amazing rpkgMin

-This package is the bear
+This package is a toy example to illustrate the use of Travis and pkgdown functionnalities
 ---

-[Jumping Rivers](https://jumpingrivers.com) are RStudio Certified partners.
-We are currently developing methods for live monitoring of RStudio Server and Connect.
-If you are interested in hearing more, please [sign up](https://jumpingrivers.typeform.com/to/RCUweI) to get information about our beta version.
+It has been done during the Get the most out of git Tutorial